Digital Nomad Life in Mexico

 What are the pros and cons of living in Mexico?

 "Expats and digital nomads often appreciate the affordability of living in Mexico, as well as the warm climate and friendly people.
 They also enjoy the vibrant culture, delicious cuisine, and the wide variety of activities available.
 On the other hand, some expats and digital nomads may find the language barrier and bureaucracy to be challenging.
-Additionally, the lack of reliable public transportation and infrastructure can be a source of frustration," explained one expat in Mexico.
+Additionally, the lack of reliable public transportation and infrastructure can be a source of frustration," said one foreigner in Mexico.

 About the Author